dvrpc/LEP/README.md

 1. Make a copy of the latest variables.R file  and rename it for the year you are working on.
 (This is to ensure that any schema changes for a particular 5-year dataset are kept with the code for that set.)
 2. Adjust the value for the `lep_year` variable (to be the end year of the dataset).
 3. Verify the field names (listed in the variables.R file).
+4. Ensure that the year variables match the years you are querying multiple years can be queried back to the 2011 - 2016 ACS-5 year study.
+This can be done using the following format.
+`years <- 2016:2021`

 ## Running the Code

 1. Open RStudio.
 2. Open the R file (File -> Open File)
-3. Start with the variables.R file running it in its entirety then run the dataCollection.R file
+3. Start with the variables.R file running it in its entirety then run the multi-year-lep.R file
 4. Run the code by clicking the Source button or Ctrl+A followed by Ctrl+Enter.
-5. Once the code is run the `pop5pct_E` field is used to flag geographies with a limited english speaking population of over 5% in the webmap
+5. Once the code is run it will place the outputs in your current working directory to change this reset your current working directory in your session settings.

-## Attempts to automate
+## Outputs
-Currently parts of this project were done by joining the output tables to tiger line files based on census provided GEOID.
-This has been refined to export directly using the tigris package.
-This repo also makes use of packages that are being phased out, those will be changed over in the follow version.
-In addtion fields were renamed for ease of use, a compehensive guide to fields used is avaible at data.census.gov .
+This code generates 6 output files for each survey.
+This include .csv and .shp versions of the same outputs.
+The `tractsLEP` files contain the abbreviated language groups at the census tract level from the B16001 ACS 5 year table.
+The `pumasLEP` files contain the abbreviated language groups at the Public Use Microdata Areas level from the B16001 ACS 5 year table.
+The `longGrainLEP` files contain the unabbreviated language groups only available at the Public Use Microdata Areas level from the C16001 ACS 5 year table.
+Please note that the unabbreviated language groups have cannot be directly compared to the abbreviated language groups.